How do I get a DEXA bone density scan in Central London?

 When you arrive

 When you arrive at the centre in Central London, you’ll be checked in by a member of staff at our reception on the lower ground floor.
 You’ll be greeted by the DEXA Technician, who will show you to the DEXA room.

 During your appointment

 Once in the DEXA room, you’ll have your height and weight measured to help in a diagnosis.
 You’ll be asked to lie on the DEXA bed, and a scanning arm will pass over you.
 The scan itself only takes a couple of minutes.

 There are no side effects of a DEXA scan, so you can leave immediately and continue your normal daily activities.

 Your scan images and analysis will be printed out and given to you after the scan, and are also uploaded to Connect, our secure online community, immediately after the scan.
 One of our Consultant Specialists draws up a report, which we aim to send to your referring clinician via Connect within one working day.
-If you have self-referred, this report will be sent to you.
+If you have self-referred, this report will be sent to you and your GP.
 To discuss your report and to find out what your next steps might be, you should make an appointment with your clinician.